Oracle wins copyright ruling against Google over Android

 The case, decided by the U.S. Court of Appeals for the Federal Circuit in Washington, is being closely watched in Silicon Valley.
 A high-profile 2012 trial featured testimony from Oracle's chief executive, Larry Ellison, and Google CEO Larry Page, and the legal issues go to the heart of how tech companies protect their most valuable intellectual property.

 Google's Android operating system is the world's best-selling smartphone platform.
 Oracle sued Google in 2010, claiming that Google had improperly incorporated parts of Java into Android.
-Oracle is seeking roughly $1 billion (593 million pounds) on its copyright claims.
+Oracle is seeking roughly $1 billion on its copyright claims.

 A San Francisco federal judge had decided that Oracle could not claim copyright protection on parts of Java, but on Friday the three-judge Federal Circuit panel reversed that ruling.